 “Hermione, when I saw you today.
 I thought you were beaut-“

-“Thank you,” she whispered, unsure, to him as they left the restaurant.
+“Thank you,” she whispers to him as they leave the restaurant.

 “No problem, I should do something nice for you since Weasleby broke your heart I presume,” says Draco with a grin.

 Hermione nods in silence and just keeps walking without grinning back, looking at her feet.
 It is late afternoon by now.